|Amnesia and Reincarnation|

 1.1.
 Types of amnesia

-According to Baddeley, Wilson, and Watts (1995) amnesia can be either organic, i.e. based on brain disorders or lesions, or functional, i.e. based on psychodynamic factors (such as defense mechanisms).
+According to Baddeley, Wilson, and Watts (1995) amnesia can be either organic, i.e. based on brain disorders or lesions, or psychological, i.e. based on psychodynamic factors (such as defense mechanisms).
 In their book, Daniel Tranel and Antonio R. Damasio have published a paper called "Neurobiology: foundations of human memory".
 They stress the fact that several parts of the brain are involved in organic amnesia.
 Damage to the lateral parts of the temporal lobes for instance, is linked to problems in retrieving factual knowledge.
 Damage to the hippocampus is involved in amnesia concerning new factual knowledge.
 And lesions of the basal ganglia and cerebellum are related to impairment of motor skills.
 Finally, damage to the nonmedial system can significantly compromise previously acquired information.
 "When the damage is bilateral, in fact, retrograde memory may be severely compromised for a wide array of knowledge.
 Patient Boswell, one of the few well-studied cases with extensive bilateral nonmedial temporal destruction, has lost nearly all capacity to retrieve knowledge about his past.
 Outside of a few shreds of general information regarding his hometown, and his former occupation, he can recall virtually nothing regarding important events of his past life - for example, he cannot remember details about his spouse, his children, places he has lived, or his educational history.
 Even the few pieces of information that he does retrieve cannot be placed correctly in the context of his autobiography." (page 39) It is clear that if organic factors are to explain the blankness of most of our conscious minds regarding previous lives, they must be similar to the ones involved in the kind of general retrograde amnesia as the one patient Boswell suffered from.
-On the other hand, possible amnesia about previous lives might also be functional.
+On the other hand, possible amnesia about previous lives might also be functional, in the sense of psychological.
 This is defined in J.F.
 Kihlstrom and D.L.
 Schacter's "Functional disorders of autobiographical memory" (in the same book, page 337) as: "memory loss that is attributable to an instigating event or process that does not result in insult, injury or disease affecting brain tissue but that produces more forgetting than would normally occur in the absence of that instigating event or process".
-The most likely candidate for a range of functional amnesia as would be necessary to explain our blankness about real previous lives, involves the so-called dissociative disorders, like multiple personality and especially fugue.
+The most likely candidate for a range of functional, i.e. psychogenic amnesia as would be necessary to explain our blankness about real previous lives, involves the so-called dissociative disorders, like multiple personality and especially fugue.
 Just as in the case of organic general amnesia, a person may lose virtually all access to his retograde memory, though in that case through purely psychological factors.
 Gregory and Smeltzer (1983, page 291) state: "Less often, there may be generalized amnesia (for the entire previous life, including loss of knowledge of personal identity and, rarely, even loss of the ability to use language or understand the function of common objects)."
-With this information in mind, we are able to conclude that retrograde amnesia about previous lives may in principle be caused both by organic and by functional factors.
+With this information in mind, we are able to conclude that retrograde amnesia about previous lives may in principle be caused both by organic and by psychological factors.